PhilipZhang0907/smart-garment/README.md

 “A Single-Ply and Knit-Only Textile Sensing Matrix for Mapping Body Surface Pressure,” _IEEE Sensors Journal_, 2024.
 ![](./fig/use_in_IEEE_Sensors_2024.png)

-“Smart Garment: A long-term feasible, wholebody textile pressure sensing system,” _IEEE Sensors Journal_, 2023.
+“Smart Garment: A Long-term Feasible, Wholebody Textile Pressure Sensing System,” _IEEE Sensors Journal_, 2023.
 ![](./fig/use_in_IEEE_Sensors_2023.png)